Leozk2000/Composite-Degradation-Image-Restoration/README.md

 ## Demo

 I have created a demo script "create_server.bat" that handles
-* env creation and activation
+* virtual environment creation and activation
 * launching the server
 * opening localhost tab on browser

 Minimum requirement is to have anaconda installed.
-[Environment.yml](https://github.com/Leozk2000/Composite-Degradation-Image-Restoration/blob/main/environment.yml) includes cuda-enabled pytorch so its environment creation may fail if you do not have a Nvidia GPU.
+The script will download cuda-enabled pytorch if Nvidia GPU is detected, else the regular version will be pip installed instead.

 ## Testing